jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-128.md

 {{< img src="/graphics/physics/vortices.jpg" alt="Vortices" >}}

-If the observer is near `Y`, the comet will appear somewhat larger and faster at `5`, where it first becomes visible, than at `8` where it disappears.
-It will appear largest and fastest when it is between `6` and `7`, where it is closest to the observer.
+If the observer is near `Y` the comet will appear:
+- somewhat larger and faster at `5`, where it first becomes visible, than at `8` where it disappears
+- largest and fastest when it is between `6` and `7`, where it is closest to the observer

-Thus, when it is at `5`, it may appear among the stars of Virgo, when between `6` and `7`, near the northern pole, and cover 30-40 degrees in one day, finally vanishing at `8`, near the stars of the Northern Fish.
+- among the stars of Virgo when it is at `5`
+- near the northern pole when between `6` and `7` and cover 30-40 degrees in one day, finally vanishing at `8`, near the stars of the Northern Fish.

 This is similar to the remarkable comet observed by Regiomontanus in 1475.